Be You: Helping Students Find the Confidence to Be Themselves

 A tool for teachers and counselors

-Teachers and school counselors use designs like this to set the emotional tone of a space.
-A room decorated with Be You and Be Kind announces its values before a word is spoken: this is a place where you can be different, and where we treat each other well.
-That kind of visible culture matters enormously to students who are deciding whether it's safe to be themselves.
+Teachers and school counselors use designs like this to set the emotional tone of a space before a single word is spoken.
+A room decorated with Be You and Be Kind announces its values the moment a student walks in: this is a place where you can be different, and where we treat each other well.
+That kind of visible culture matters enormously to students who are constantly, if quietly, deciding whether it is safe to be themselves here.

-It's also a gentle anti-bullying message — not a poster lecturing about rules, but a warm, colorful affirmation that difference is welcome here.
-Students absorb that tone, and it shapes how they treat each other.
+It also works as a gentle anti-bullying message — not a poster lecturing about rules and consequences, but a warm, colorful affirmation that difference is genuinely welcome in this room.
+Students absorb that tone the way they absorb everything else about a space, and over time it shapes how they treat one another.
+A culture of acceptance is built far more by atmosphere than by announcements, and the right art on the wall is part of that atmosphere.

 Shop the poster →